MicrosoftDocs/customer-insights/ci-docs/data/create-environment.md

 ### Step 3: Choose Dataverse environment

-Select an existing Dataverse environment that doesn't already have a Customer Insights - Data environment installed on it.
-Or you can choose to have a new Microsoft Dataverse environment created.
-[Learn more about the the required permissions](#prerequisites).
+Select an existing Dataverse environment that doesn't already have a Customer Insights - Data environment installed on it.[Learn more about the the required permissions](#prerequisites).

 If you chose to use your own Azure Data Lake storage in the previous step, you can [enable data sharing with Dataverse](own-data-lake-storage.md#enable-data-sharing-with-dataverse-from-your-own-azure-data-lake-storage-preview) to use it with business applications based on Dataverse or model-driven applications in Power Apps.

 :::image type="content" source="media/dataverse-provisioning.png" alt-text="data sharing with Microsoft Dataverse auto-enabled for new environments.":::

-1. Choose an existing Dataverse environment from the drop-down that you want to install Customer Insights - Data on or select **Create a new Dataverse environment** to have one created for you.
+1. Choose an existing Dataverse environment from the drop-down that you want to install Customer Insights - Data.
+To create a new environment, [go to the Power Platform admin center and create it](/power-platform/admin/create-environment#create-an-environment-with-a-database).
+Then, refresh the list of environments and select the newly created environment.

 1. If you're using your own Data Lake Storage account:
    1. Select **Enable data sharing** with Dataverse.